-Applicants can request a funding preference under one of three qualifications for placing program trainees and graduates in medically underserved communities (MUCs):
+Applicants can request a funding preference under 1 of the following qualifications for placing program trainees and graduates in medically underserved communities (MUCs):

 - Qualification 2: Significant increase must demonstrate a 25% increase placing program graduates in MUCs from academic year 2016-2017 to academic year 2017-2018.

-- Qualification 3: New program must meet at least four of the criteria related to MUCs specified in Part V of the program guidance.
-New programs are defined as any program that has graduated/completed less than three classes.
+- Qualification 3: New program must meet at least 4 of the criteria related to MUCs specified in Part V of the program guidance.
+New programs are defined as any program that has graduated/completed less than 3 classes.

 Medically underserved communities are defined as Health Professional Shortage Areas (HPSAs), Medically Underserved Areas (MUAs), Medically Underserved Populations (MUPs), or a Governor Certified Shortage Areas for Rural Health Clinic (RHC) purposes HPSA.
 Applicants can document these designations using the HRSA Shortage Area Dashboard.